Spectrum Retirement offers a whole new Senior Living lifestyle.

 Intergenerational programming is another way entertainment programmers hope to encourage all-inclusive family bonding.
 Many residents in senior communities participated in the life-fulfilling activity of volunteering.
 Some still do.

-“Why not make it possible for residents to continue giving back to the community with their family by their side?” asks Lyndsey.
+“Why not make it possible for residents to continue giving back to the community with their family by their side?” asks Kraus.
 “It’s our job to create that possibility.”

 In April, Spectrum communities will celebrate National Volunteer Week (April 15–21) for the entire month.
 Residents and their families will be given opportunities to give back with activities like volunteering at a local pet shelter, participating in waste reduction programs, and a variety of activities to help the homeless.
 (Residents at Shawnee Hills Senior Living are pioneering the cause by reusing plastic bags to create materials used to crochet mats for the homeless.)